KDE/documentation-develop-kde-org/README.md

 ## I18n
 The Kirigami tutorials are internationalized and localized using [hugoi18n](https://invent.kde.org/websites/hugo-i18n).

-## kde-hugo theme
+## hugo-kde theme
 This website uses a theme shared among KDE websites that are Hugo-based.
-If you have some issue that you think is not inside this repo, or if you just want to know more about the theme, have a look at [kde-hugo wiki](https://invent.kde.org/websites/aether-sass/-/wikis/Hugo).
+If you have some issue that you think is not inside this repo, or if you just want to know more about the theme, have a look at [hugo-kde wiki](https://invent.kde.org/websites/hugo-kde/-/wikis/).